microsoft/botframework-solutions/docs/howto/assistant/csharp/speechenablement.md

 ### Prerequisites

-- Complete the [Virtual Assistant tutorial](/docs/readme.md#tutorials) and have deployed your own Virtual Assistant.
+- [Create a Virtual Assistant](/docs/tutorials/csharp/virtualassistant.md) to setup your environment.

 - Make sure the `Universal Windows Platform development` workload is available on your machine.
 Choose **Tools > Get Tools** and Features from the Visual Studio menu bar to open the Visual Studio installer.
 If this workload is already enabled, close the dialog box.

     ![UWP Enablement](/docs/media/vs-enable-uwp-workload.png)